tandao0909/hands-on-with-DS/Chapter 16/note.md

 - Now let's create the encoder and passed it the embedded inputs.
 - To keep things simple, we just used a single `LSTM` layer, but you could stack several of them.
 - We also set `return_state=True` to get a reference to the layer's final state.
-- SInce we're using an `LSTM` layer, there are actually two states: the short-term state and the long-term state.
+- Since we're using an `LSTM` layer, there are actually two states: the short-term state and the long-term state.
 - The layer return these states separately, which is why we had to write `*encoder_state` to group both states in a list.
     > In Python, if you run `a, *b = [1, 2, 3, 4]`, then `a` equals 1 and b equals to `[2, 3, 4]`.
 - Now we can use this (double) state as the initial state of the decoder.